unrealrobin/timbermvp/docs/Portfolio/BuildSystem.md

 6. Incorrect Placement visual representation.

 ## Why this works
 1. There is a lot of logic required to make different buildable types snap together.
-Encompassing it all in a single actor component gives better seperation of concers.
+Encompassing it all in a single actor component gives better seperation of concerns.
 2. The Controller simply calls input events that the Build System Manager handles.
 3. The HUD, Build Menu Panel, and Build Icons give a clear way for the player to interact with the build system.